 Clinical Supervision Responsibilities (30%)

-- Supervise and direct all clinical staff, including physicians, nurse practitioners, physician assistants, registered nurses, nursing assistants and administrative professionals
+- Supervise and direct all clinical staff, including physicians, nurse practitioners, registered nurses, medical assistants, and administrative professionals

 - Supervise the Health Education Outreach Coordinator and provide that person with information on health and wellness issues